Flooding impact will continue to be ‘significant’ following rain

 Firefighters were expected to remain at the scene throughout the night.

-The Met Office issued a yellow weather warning of rain from 12pm on Thursday with rainfall expected to travel in a north-east direction across the south of England, lasting until 3am on Friday.
+A yellow weather warning of rain issued by the Met Office across the south of England expired at 3am on Friday.

-It added there is a “small chance” that communities could become cut off by flooded roads.